zw69/RRD_INDE577_2023/README.md

-# Rice INDE-577: Data Science & Machine Learning
+# Rice INDE 577: Data Science & Machine Learning

-This repository contains algorithms taught in INDE-577 during the fall semester of 2023.
+This repository contains algorithms taught in INDE 577 during the fall semester of 2023.